Samfire82/Galliumosmoddingscript/README.md

 Once git is installed you'll need to do sudo git clone https://github.com/Samfire82/Galliumosmoddingscript.git and then cd Galliumosmoddingscript then ./mod.sh Thats it! if you want to cancel simply reboot using Refresh+Power or closing terminal

+If something goes wrong with the script, please report an issue and attempt the script again